NevenNabil/Alx_GP_EventPulse/README.md

 7. npm and Yarn:
    - npm (Node Package Manager) and Yarn are package managers for Node.js and JavaScript.
-They are used for installing, managing, and updating dependencies for the project.
+They are used for installing, managing, & updating dependencies for the project.

 8. ESLint:
    - ESLint is a static code analysis tool for identifying problematic patterns or code errors in JavaScript code.
 It's commonly used to enforce coding standards and improve code quality.